 A sparsely populated island in the Outer Hebrides, Eriskay measures just over 700 hectares and at the time had a population of around 400.
 The rocks had breached the hull, broken the propeller shaft, and flooded some of the key areas of the ship including the engine room and the stokehold.

 Worthington gave the order to abandon ship, but a lifeboat launched with 26 of the crew was soon dashed against the rocks – all survived but waited on an outcrop for rescue.

 With the help of a local lifeboat and fishermen from the island, the crew of the Politician all eventually landed safely on Eriskay by 4:00pm and were billeted in people’s homes.
 While there however, the Politician’s sailors let slip the details of its precious cargo of whisky…

-As such, word quickly spread about the SS Politician‘s wreckage, brimming with supplies (and luxury whiskey!).
-Soon islanders from across the Hebrides arrived to take whiskey from the wreckage, with one man reputed to have taken upwards of 1,000 crates!
+As such, word quickly spread about the SS Politician‘s wreckage, brimming with supplies (and luxury whisky!).
+Soon islanders from across the Hebrides arrived to take whisky from the wreckage, with one man reputed to have taken upwards of 1,000 crates!